Metropolitan Police: Organisation and structure

-Each is overseen by an Assistant Commissioner or, in the case of administrative departments, a director of police staff, which is the equivalent civilian staff grade.
-The management board is made up of the Commissioner, Deputy Commissioner, Assistant Commissioners and Directors.
+Each is overseen by an assistant commissioner or, in the case of administrative departments, a director of police staff, which is the equivalent civilian staff grade.
+The management board is made up of the commissioner, deputy commissioner, assistant commissioners and directors.

 Ranks

-The Metropolitan Police Service uses the standard British police ranks, indicated by epaulettes, up to chief superintendent, but uniquely has five ranks above that level instead of the standard three; namely commander, deputy assistant commissioner, assistant commissioner, deputy commissioner and commissioner.
+The Metropolitan Police Service uses the standard British police ranks, indicated by epaulettes, up to chief superintendent, but uniquely has five ranks above that level instead of the standard three: commander, deputy assistant commissioner, assistant commissioner, deputy commissioner and commissioner.
 All senior officers of the rank of Commander and above are chief police officers of NPCC (previously ACPO) rank.

 The Met approved the use of name badges in October 2003, with new recruits wearing the Velcro badges from September 2004.
 The badge consists of the wearer's rank, followed by their surname.
 All officers are assigned a unique identification number which includes a two-letter BCU (Basic Command Unit) code.

 Following controversy over assaults by uniformed officers with concealed shoulder identification numbers during the G20 summit, Commissioner Sir Paul Stephenson said, "the public has a right to be able to identify any uniformed officer whilst performing their duty" by their shoulder identification numbers.

 Insignia

-The Met uniformed officer rank structure, with epaulette design, is as follows:
+The Met uniformed officer rank structure, with epaulette design, is as follows (from highest to lowest):

 The Met also has several active Volunteer Police Cadet units, which maintain their own internal rank structure.
 The Metropolitan Special Constabulary is a contingent of part-time volunteer police officers and is attached to most Borough Operational Command Units.
-The Metropolitan Special Constabulary Ranks are as follows:
+The Metropolitan Special Constabulary Ranks are as follows (from lowest to highest):

 The prefix "woman" in front of female officers' ranks has been obsolete since 1999.
 Members of the Criminal Investigation Department (CID) up to and including the rank of chief superintendent prefix their ranks with "detective".
 Detective ranks are equivalent in rank to their uniform counterparts.
 Other departments, such as Special Branch and Child Protection, award non-detectives "branch detective" status, allowing them to use the "Detective" prefix.
 None of these detective ranks confer on the holder any extra pay or supervisory authority compared to their uniformed colleagues.